metadings/clrzmq-test/README.md

 Please setup the ZeroMQ assembly binding, either by adding the project, or by adding the reference dll.

-ZeroMQ is built in AnyCPU and running on both Windows (VC2010) and Linux (GNU C 4.8.2), x86 and amd64.
+ZeroMQ is built in AnyCPU and running on both Windows (VC2010) and Linux (GNU C 4.8.2), x86 and amd64 running through static readonly Delegate Field's.

 You can run this project by command line `./ZeroMQ.Test.exe`